-But this isn’t the only way to create a website: even if you aren’t very familiar with the technical side of things, you can easily set up a good website.
+Bear in mind that this isn’t the only way to create a website.
+Even if you aren’t very technical, you can easily set up a stunning website.

-By using a Website builder.
-If you can use Word, Facebook, or PowerPoint, you’ll be able to use these tools without any problem.
-These easy-to-use platforms offer a visual editor, hosting, and you can get a domain name through them: a one-stop-shop.
+By using a website builder.
+If you can use Word, Facebook, or PowerPoint, you’ll be able to use a website builder without any problem.
+These easy-to-use platforms offer a visual drag and drop editor, web hosting, and can even provide a custom domain name: truly a one-stop-shop!

-How to set up a website: 5 steps to get started
+How to set up a website in 7 steps

 - Make a plan for your website’s structure and content